Online education: The foundations of online teaching Quiz Answers

 Select all that apply:

-• We have been learning using websites.
+• We have been learning to use websites.

 • We have been learning using YouTube.